josephmathai10/50DaysOfDesign-Dailylog/README.md

 ## Day 11: November 10, 2022

-- Today's Task:
+- Today's Task: Flash Messages.
-- Task Description:
+- Task Description: Those are App pages that will display success and error pages on basis of our phone activity, internet capability and server activity.
 - Today's Work: [011]